 Epigenetics is what happens to the gene based on how it’s influenced.
 We have great power over our genes, and how they’re expressed or not expressed such as:

 Genes don’t control your destiny.
-Just because a certain health ailment, addiction, disease or behavior is in your genes, does not mean it’s your fate – it just means that you’re vulnerable to a particular disease; it’s just a weak link in your chain.
+Just because a certain health ailment, addiction, disease or behavior run’s in your family or is in your genes, does not mean that is your fate – it just means that you’re vulnerable to a particular disease; it’s just a weak link in your chain.
 Just because Dad, grandma or any other family member had heart disease, diabetes, Alzheimer’s, is an alcoholic, depressed or obese does not mean that you’re predestined to follow in their footsteps.

 Genes are plastic based on environmental epigenetics, which means we can alter which genes are expressed, turned on or turned off based on environment and lifestyle choices such as what we choose to eat and drink, our lifestyle habits such as sleep, how we manage stress, reducing our exposure to chemicals, decreasing our toxic load, sunlight, our activity level, social circle, behavior, thoughts, beliefs and even our level of consciousness and spirituality, all which strongly influence our overall health, longevity, happiness and so much more.

-Our thoughts, our attitudes and our perceptions about life (quality of mind) are primary in shaping the way that our genes express themselves.
+Our thoughts, attitude, behaviors and perception about life (quality of mind) are vital in shaping the way that our genes express themselves.

 Our mental and emotional states are also key to our healing, because of the way in which they impact upon our subconscious mind and the systems of our body.
 When we acknowledge this role, we’ll understand how important it is that we don’t attach to negative thoughts and beliefs about our sickness, and therefore impede our own healing.